technqvi/SMart-AI/Model-TF_DF/README.md

 # About
 * This is a pilot project to build a model to make severity-level predictions of incident issues.
-* We apply  XGBoost to build model to predict severity level such as 1=Critical and 0=Normal  Decision Forests on Tensorflow Framework
+* We apply  XGBoost to build model to predict severity level using Decision Forests on Tensorflow Framework .
+* It is binary classification , There are 2 classed 1=Critical and 0=Normal.

 # Reference